Jey-mr/cat-clicker/README.md

 * Another cat can be fetched by clicking it on a sidebar.

-* click count of a cat is consistent across the session.
+* Click count of a cat is consistent across the session.